dragonartist713/int-web-dev/git-reference-documents/git-overview.md

 ```

 Note that you can revert your project to the state it was in after any commit.
-To do this you would have to get the ID of the commit that you want to rever to
+To do this you would have to get the ID of the commit that you want to revert to
 (by using the git log command) and then enter **git revert** followed by the commit ID.